Raymond C. Bowen: Academic career

 After receiving his doctorate, Bowen worked as a postdoctoral researcher at Ohio Wesleyan University and the University of Illinois Urbana-Champaign in 1966–67.
 He became an assistant professor of biology at Cleveland State University, serving as assistant to the president and subsequently as dean of developmental programs from 1968 to 1971.
 Recruited as an associate professor of natural sciences at the newly founded LaGuardia Community College in 1971, he went on to serve as associate dean of faculty, dean of the satellite campus, and dean of academic affairs.
 In 1975, Bowen became vice president of the Harbor Campus at the Community College of Baltimore, where he rose to vice president of academic and student affairs.

 In 1982, Bowen became president of Shelby State Community College in Memphis, Tennessee.
 During his tenure at this institution, he established an on-campus high school for students at risk of dropping out, and also established an entrepreneurship training center geared toward women and minorities.

 Bowen returned to LaGuardia Community College in 1989, where he became the college's second president (succeeding Joseph Shenker) as well as professor of natural and applied sciences.
-He led diversity initiatives and launched international partnerships with China, Columbia, the Dominican Republic, South Africa, and the United Kingdom.
+He led diversity initiatives and launched international partnerships in China, Columbia, the Dominican Republic, South Africa, and the United Kingdom.
 He retired in 1999 and later served as a visiting professor at Morgan State University.

 Bowen served on the boards of Phelps-Stokes Fund and the American Council on Education.
 Black Issues in Higher Education designated him as an Outstanding College Leader of the 20th Century, and the University of Connecticut honored him as a distinguished alumnus in 1976.